Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Conditional expectation as a projector

-{\bf Acknowledgements.}
+\subsection{Acknowledgements}

 MVdH gratefully acknowledges support from the Department of Energy under grant DE-SC0020345, the Simons Foundation under the MATH + X program, and the corporate members of the Geo-Mathematical Imaging Group at Rice University.
 CW was funded by Total.
 ML was supported by Finnish Centre of Excellence in Inverse Modelling and Imaging and Academy of Finland grants 284715, 312110.
+The authors are indebted to an anonymous referee for many suggestions that greatly improved the paper.